 What matters to you matters to me was a commission for Arts Derbyshire’s Cultural Prescription program, that brought about partnerships between the culture, health and wellbeing sectors and the social prescribing agenda.
 The commissions main objective was to support Derbyshire’s Link Workers in their work with vulnerable members of society.
 Practical and discursive sessions, held fortnightly over 6 months, led to the co-designing of a series of works which enabled Link Workers and their clients space to create and make informed choices.

 These small generative and useful offerings led to the development of significant resources and methodologies that inform both Art Derbyshire’s strategic ambitions and impact the delivery of Social Prescribing regionally and nationally.
-They include: a publication titled Joyful Interruptions, in an edition of 4000, featuring photographs and texts produced by workers and clients and a invitation to consider moments of joy.
+They include: a publication titled Joyful Interruptions, in an edition of 4000, featuring photographs and texts produced by workers and clients and an invitation to consider moments of joy.
 And a Manifesto, in an edition of 2000 shared regionally and nationally] which, in lieu of a recognised vision, outlined the Link Worker role, skills and needs.

 Funded by Derbyshire County Council